Eucalyptus leucoxylon: Description

 Eucalyptus leucoxylon is a tree that typically grows to a height of 10-30 m and forms a lignotuber.
 It has smooth white, yellow or bluish-grey bark, usually with 0.5-2 m of rough fibrous to flaky bark the base of the trunk.
 Young plants and coppice regrowth have leaves mostly arranged in opposite pairs, egg-shaped to broadly lance-shaped, 45-105 mm long and 20-73 mm wide.
 Adult leaves are arranged alternately, the same slightly glossy shade of green on both sides, lance-shaped to curved, 60-185 mm long and 10-30 mm wide, tapering to a petiole 9-25 mm long.
 The flower buds are arranged in groups of three in leaf axils on an unbranched peduncle 4-11 mm long, the individual buds on pedicels 2-14 mm long.
 Mature buds are oval to diamond-shaped or more or less spherical, 6-17 mm long, 5-7 mm wide with a conical to rounded or beaked operculum.
 Flowering has been recorded in most months and the flowers a white, red or pink.
 The fruit is a woody, cylindrical, barrel-shaped or shortened spherical capsule 6-13 mm long, 6-14 mm wide with the valves enclosed below rim level.

 This species is similar to E. melliodora and E. sideroxylon subsp. sideroxylon but differs in having three buds in each group of flowers.

 Taxonomy and naming

-Eucalyptus leucoxylon was first formally described in 1855 by Ferdinand von Mueller in the Transactions and Proceedings of the Victorian Institure for the Advancement of Science.
+Eucalyptus leucoxylon was first formally described in 1855 by Ferdinand von Mueller in the Transactions and Proceedings of the Victorian Institute for the Advancement of Science.
 The specific epithet (leucoxylon) is derived from the ancient Greek leuco- meaning "white" and -xylon meaning "wood".